mytch444/mlm/README.md

 Adds/sets label to thing in list of available variables.

-    (\ a b c (+ a b c))
+    (\ (a b c) (+ a b c))

 Creates a new function. a b and c are arguments that can be accessed from inside the function.
-You can have as many arguments named as you wish.
-The last argument you give lambda is the function.

-These are also built in functions but i felt they should be seperate.
+It returns the value of the last statement.
+So yes, you can have more than one statement like the following

+    (\ (a b)
+    	(exec "/bin/echo" (to-string a))
+    	(exec "/bin/echo" (to-string b))
+    	(+ a b)))

+Which (if you created to-string) will echo a, then echo b, then return a + b.

     (exec path arg1 arg2)

 Forks and executes path with arguments arg1 arg2...

-    (read)

-    (write char)

-Read/write to files descriptors defined by symbols names stdin/stdout respectively.
-Because of my stupidity you will have to define stdin/out before you can use these.

-    (open path options)

-Returns a file descripter for file at path opened with options (man 2 open).

-##Includes

-To include another file do.

-	#stdlib.l

-This will cause the interpreter to look through it's library path for this file.
-The library path by default is "." and "/usr/share/mlm" (unless you change that at compile time).
-You can add other paths by -Lpath/to/files when you run mlm.
-These will be searched after "." but before the default library path.

-######Shebangs

-	#!/usr/bin/mlm

-Are ignored so the above is fine to have. so yes. you can do that then exectute the file like a normal script.

 ##Notes

-Anything between a semicolor and end of line will be ignored.
+Anything between a hash and end of line will be ignored.

-It is incredibly lazy. it will not evaluate something unless it absolutely has too. this includes when printing. so you will probably get back unprocessed lists.

 You can override all default functions with def.

-the state is the return value of the last block. on exit state is printed.
+The state is the return value of the last block. on exit state is printed.

     "abc" -> ('a' ('b' ('c' ())))

-#mlm

-##Options

-	-Lpath

-Adds path to library paths.

-	-lname.l

-Includes file name.l from library paths.